 - Making academic ideas 'market-ready'

-- Organizing public and private alliances
+- Organising public and private alliances

 - Setting up services such as consultancies

 - Integrating impact in research strategy

-The course will welcome 20-30 participants from around the world, and each session will be taught in an interactive manner and include collective exercises to stimulate discussion.
-Experts from the UK, US, Canada, and continental Europe will share their expertise on topics such as entrepreneurship, business alliances, consultancy opportunities, and generating awards and grants for research.
+The course will welcome 20-30 participants from around the world, and each session will be taught in an interactive manner and includes collective exercises to stimulate discussion.
+Experts from different countries will share their expertise on topics such as entrepreneurship, business alliances, consultancy opportunities, and generating awards and grants for research.
 This course aims to deliver valuable insights and tools that you may use to stimulate SSH impact in your organisation.